 After each live airing of new episodes of Suits, there will be several replays made available on Foxtel on certain days of the week, which you can catch on Universal.
 On top of that, you can also stream episodes at your own convenience with Foxtel Now’s 10 day free trial offer.
 You just need to sign up for the Drama pack, which gives you access to Suits plus a ton of other hit shows including Big Little Lies, Wentworth, and the recently concluded Game of Thrones.

-Special Programming for Suits fans
+Must See TV for Suits fans

 If you feel like the new season premiere is still a bit too far off, you can get your fix of thrilling and thought-provoking drama with these other shows that you can watch now.
 You can start streaming and watching these shows in the meantime, which are now available on Foxtel and Foxtel Now, while counting down the days to the airing of the ninth and final season of Suits.